karatelabs/karate/karate-netty/README.md

 java -jar karate.jar -m my-mock.feature -m my-2nd-mock.feature -p 8080
 ```

-> (*This feature is not available in 1.0, and needs community contribution to revive*) Note that this server will be able to act as an HTTPS proxy server if needed.
-If you need to specify a custom certificate and key combination, see below.
+> Acting as an HTTP proxy server is not possible in 1.0 (it used to be possible in the past), and needs [community contribution](https://github.com/line/armeria/issues/3168) to revive.

 #### SSL
 For SSL, use the `-s` flag.
 If you don't provide a certificate and key (see next section), it will automatically create `cert.pem` and `key.pem` in the current working directory, and the next time you re-start the mock server - these will be re-used.
 This is convenient for web / UI developers because you then need to set the certificate 'exception' only once in the browser.